Cream Cheese Danish contains a delicious cream cheese filling enclosed in flaky crescent bread.

 - 2 cans (8 ounces) refrigerated crescent roll sheet Or use two cans (12 ounces) crescent rolls.

-- 2 packages (8 ounces each) cream cheese (full fat), softened
+- 2 packages (8 ounces each) cream cheese, softened I used full fat cream cheese.

 - 1/2 cup granulated white sugar Plus two tablespoons if more sweetness is preferred.